DuckDuckGo: Search results

-DuckDuckGo's results are a compilation of "over 400" sources according to itself, including Bing, Yahoo!
-Search BOSS, Wolfram Alpha, Yandex, and its own web crawler (the DuckDuckBot); but none from Google.
+DuckDuckGo's results have used a compilation of "over 400" sources according to itself, including Bing, Yahoo!
+Search BOSS, Wolfram Alpha, Yandex, and its own web crawler (the DuckDuckBot).
 It also uses data from crowdsourced sites such as Wikipedia, to populate knowledge panel boxes to the right of the search results.
 During a Bing API outage in 2024, DuckDuckGo stopped showing results, indicating that Bing provided a substantial portion of DuckDuckGo's results.

 DuckDuckGo offers HTML and lite versions of its search for browsers without JavaScript capabilities.

 DuckDuckGo has refined the quality of its search engine results by deleting search results for companies they believe are content mills, such as eHow, which publishes 4,000 articles per day produced by paid freelance writers, which Weinberg states to be "low-quality content designed specifically to rank highly in Google's search index".
 DuckDuckGo also filters pages with substantial advertising.
-DuckDuckGo down ranks websites deemed to have low journalistic standards.
+DuckDuckGo uses assessments by other organizations to down rank websites deemed to have low journalistic standards.

 Instant Answers

-In addition to the indexed search results, DuckDuckGo displays relevant results, called instant answers, on top of the search page.
-These Instant Answers are collected from either third party APIs or static data sources like text files.
-The Instant Answers are called zeroclickinfo because the intention behind these is to provide what users are searching for on the search result page itself so that they do not have to click any results to find what they are looking for.
-Instant answers are created by and maintained by a community of over 1,500 open source contributors.
-This community has come to be known as DuckDuckHack.
-As of July 2019, there were 1,236 Instant Answers active.
+In addition to the indexed search results, DuckDuckGo displays relevant results, called instant answers, at the top of the search page.
+These Instant Answers are collected from third-party APIs or static data sources such as text files.
+The Instant Answers are called zeroclickinfo because the intention behind these is to provide what users are searching for on the search result page itself, so that they do not have to click any results to find what they are looking for.
+Instant answers are created by and maintained by a community of open source contributors.
+This community came to be known as DuckDuckHack, which was launched in 2012 as a way for users to code and crowdsource their own plugins.
+As of August 31, 2017, DuckDuckHack was placed in "maintenance mode"; as such, only pull requests for bug fixes will be approved.

-In the DuckDuckHack documentation, four types of Instant Answers are described: Goodies, Spices, Fatheads, and Longtails.
-These types of Instant Answer extensions are differentiated by how their data is retrieved.
-Goodies do not retrieve data from a third party API, whereas Spices do.
-Goodies instead use some form of the aforementioned static data sources, such as text files or JSON files.
-Fathead Instant Answers are key-value answers hosted on DuckDuckGo's backend.
-Fathead key-value pairs function similarly to a trigger for showing the respective Instant Answer.
-Longtail Instant Answers are full text queries to a DuckDuckGo database of articles.
-Paragraphs or snippets from any matching articles are returned, and the section that matches the user's query is highlighted.

-In March 2023, DuckDuckGo added DuckAssist to Instant Answers.
-Using large language models from OpenAI and Anthropic, DuckAssist generates answers to users' questions by scanning online encyclopedias (like Wikipedia and Britannica).
+In March 2023, DuckDuckGo added Search Assist (formerly known as DuckAssist) to Instant Answers.
+Using large language models from OpenAI and Anthropic, Search Assist generates answers to users' questions by sourcing reputable online encyclopedias (like Wikipedia or Encyclopedia Britannica) using its own web crawler, the DuckAssistBot, separate from DuckDuckGo's main web crawler, the DuckDuckBot.
+Users can choose how often they want it to appear: Never, On-demand (only when Assist is clicked), Sometimes (when highly relevant), or Often (on a wide range of searches).
+Search Assist results also contain a "More" button, which allows users to have the AI generate a longer answer, and a button which allows users to ask a follow-up question using DuckDuckGo's AI chatbot, Duck.ai.